engelharddirk/made-course/project/project-plan.md

 Historically, in many mediums and art forms, the general life Circumstances of the population had a major impact on the nature of the creative work. e.g. The dire circumstances of people led to the rise of romanticism in the art and music space.
 This project aims to find out if the general life circumstances and happiness correlates to the releases of modern media, e.g. movies.
+Maybe there is some trend to escapism in times of less happiness.

 ## Datasources